labuladong/fucking-algorithm/interview/Seat scheduling.md

 });
 ```

 Beside that, we also need to change the `distance` function.
-Instead of simply letting it calculate the length between two endpoints of a line segment, we need to let it calculate the length between the midpoint and endpoint of the line segment.
+Instead of  calculating the length between two endpoints of a line segment, we need to let it calculate the length between the midpoint and endpoint of the line segment.

 ```java
 private int distance(int[] intv) {